RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 <iframe src="https://miro.com/app/board/uXjVMptzbjA=/?moveToWidget=3458764562793822486&cot=14" style="border:0px;width:100%;height:500px" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"></iframe>

 ### ~~Data Stewards~~: Meet Robert
-Persons responsible for the management and organisation of research data in specific research projects or institutions...
+Persons responsible for the management and organisation of research data in specific research projects or institutions are among the target group of EduTrain and DALIA.
+In regard of training and education - what kind of offers, activities and materials could support Data Stewards?
+What is the typical routine of a data steward?
+At what points do they need support?

-TODO

 <big><span style="color:#0abaf0" >**Please meet Data Steward Robert here:**</span></big>